 - Creating patient education – As stated above, one of the benefits of an oncology home health program includes allowing the patient to receive more education around their condition, as well as opportunities to learn about their care and treatment.
 Curating the appropriate educational materials to inform the patient about their diagnosis and care make for a well-rounded program.
 These materials should be short, easy to understand, and interactive for the patient.
 Creating additional resources and protocols for the nurse to provide education in the home are a great way to get the patient involved in their own care as well.

-An oncology focused home health model that includes RPM has many similar elements to other home health programs.
+An oncology focused home health model that includes RPM and telehealth has many similar elements to other home health programs.
 This means that there are not many adjustments needed to create an oncology at home program if there is already an RPM program in place.